Axis LMS SlidePoint Presentations

 If you ever want to change the text, you will need to recreate the object as a text-object instead of an image; you will also have to remove the old text-image.

 Selecting the Quick Menu icon from the top right will give you quick access to perform many of the most common actions, including adding / removing slides, adding images and text, and adding animations.

-After adding any element to the page (such as an image), the element can then be dragged around the page, and scaled at your discretion.
+After adding any element to the slide (such as an image), the element can then be dragged around the slide, and scaled at your discretion.
 Using the Quick Menu, you can copy elements from one slide onto a new slide.

 The Properties menu brings up all the information on a selection.
-After adding an element to the page (Image, video, etc.), the Properties Menu holds all the relevant information about the item.
+After adding an element to the slide (Image, video, etc.), the Properties Menu holds all the relevant information about the item.

 - Mirror Objects on an X and Y axis.

 - Rotate Objects 90 degrees clockwise or counterclockwise.